NASA-Planetary-Science/sbmt-client/misc/programs/sumfiles-to-ck/README.txt

 kernels are really needed).
 You will need to modify the paths in that file.

-The second argument is the name of a file containing a list of sumfiles to process, one file per line.
+The second arguments is the name of a file containing a list of sumfiles to process, one file per line.
 See the file sumfilelist.txt included for an example.

+The third argument is the name of the SPICE frame of the asteroid, with respect to which the orientation matrix in the sumfile is given, e.g. IAU_EROS

 Then to run the program type:

-./process_sumfiles kernelfiles.txt sumfilelist.txt
+./process_sumfiles kernels.txt sumfilelist.txt IAU_EROS

 One new file will be generated in the current directory called "msopckinputdata"